LeanerCloud/AutoSpotting/README.md

 More details are available [here](CUSTOM_BUILDS.md)

-## Users ##

-Autospotting is already used by hundreds of individuals and organizations around the world and as per internal AWS information a significant(but undisclosed) percentage of all currently running spot instances were launched using it.

 ## License ##

 This software is distributed under the terms of the OSL-3.0 [license](LICENSE).

-The official binaries are licensed under this proprietary [license](BINARY_LICENSE).
+The evaluation images available on Docker Hub are licensed under this proprietary [license](BINARY_LICENSE).

+The AWS Marketplace offering is made available under the standard AWS Marketplace EULA.